ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

 KDE (and other) Opto Isolated ESCs
 ==================================

-The KDEXF-UAS and KDEF-UASHV Series are opto-solated and do not provide BEC power output for the peripheral equipment.
+The KDEXF-UAS and KDEF-UASHV Series are opto-isolated and do not provide BEC power output for the peripheral equipment.
 They require +5V to power the opto-isolator and while the Pixhawk can be powered from the servo rail, it does not provide +5V to the servo rail.
 The ESCs must be